arangodb/arangodb/Documentation/Books/Manual/Foxx/Scripts.md

 The setup script will be executed without arguments during the installation of your Foxx service.

+The setup script may be executed more than once and should therefore be treated as reentrant.
+Running the same setup script again should not result in any errors or duplicate data.

 The setup script is typically used to create collections your service needs or insert seed data like initial administrative user accounts and so on.

 **Examples**